Smartling/SmartlingHelp/_articles/manage-content/jobs.md

 **Are there any limitations on the size of the created Job?**

-Yes, maximum of 10,000 of source strings will be added to the Job on each run.
+Yes, maximum of 10,000 of source strings will be added to the new Job on each run.

 **Can I schedule job creation to more than one time a day?**